You Don't Have to Say You Love Me

+"You Don't Have to Say You Love Me" is the English-language version of the 1965 Italian song "Io che non vivo (senza te)", written by Pino Donaggio and Vito Pallavicini.
+The English lyrics were written for Dusty Springfield by Vicki Wickham and Simon Napier-Bell.

+The Italian song was introduced at the 15th edition of the Sanremo Festival by Donaggio and his team partner Jody Miller.
+It reached the final at Sanremo and, as recorded by Donaggio, reached No. 1 in Italy in March 1965, remaining there for three weeks.
+"Io che non vivo (senza te)" was prominently featured on the soundtrack of the Luchino Visconti film Sandra, starring Claudia Cardinale, which was awarded the Golden Lion at the Venice Film Festival that September.

+Dusty Springfield version

-"You Don't Have to Say You Love Me" (originally a 1965 Italian song, '"Io che non vivo (senza te)", by Pino Donaggio and Vito Pallavicini) is a 1966 hit recorded by English singer Dusty Springfield that proved to be her most successful single, reaching number one on the UK Singles Chart and number four on the Billboard Hot 100.
+"You Don't Have to Say You Love Me" was recorded by Dusty Springfield in 1966 and proved to be her most successful single, reaching number one on the UK Singles Chart and number four on the Billboard Hot 100.
 Elvis Presley recorded a cover version in 1970 which was a hit in both the US and the UK.
 Other covers have charted in the UK, Ireland, Italy and Finland.

-Original Italian version

-"Io che non vivo (senza te)" ("I, who can't live (without you)") was introduced at the 15th edition of the Sanremo Festival by Pino Donaggio — who had co-written the song with Vito Pallavicini — and his team partner Jody Miller.
-The song reached the final at Sanremo and, as recorded by Donaggio, reached No. 1 in Italy in March 1965.
-"Io che non vivo (senza te)" was prominently featured on the soundtrack of the Luchino Visconti film Vaghe stelle dell'Orsa (aka Sandra), starring Claudia Cardinale, which was awarded the Golden Lion at the Venice Film Festival that September.

-Dusty Springfield version

-Dusty Springfield, who participated at the 1965 Sanremo Festival, was in the audience when Donaggio and Miller performed "Io che non vivo (senza te)" and, although she did not know the meaning of the lyrics, the song moved Springfield to tears.
-She obtained an acetate recording of Donaggio's song, but allowed a year to go by before actively pursuing the idea of recording an English version.
+Springfield, who participated at the 1965 Sanremo Festival, was in the audience when Donaggio and Miller performed "Io che non vivo (senza te)" and, although she did not know the meaning of the lyrics, the song moved Springfield to tears.
+She obtained an acetate recording of Donaggio's song but allowed a year to go by before actively pursuing the idea of recording an English version.

-On 9 March 1966, Springfield had an instrumental track of Donaggio's composition recorded at Philips Studio Marble Arch.
+On 9 March 1966, Springfield had an instrumental track of Donaggio's composition recorded at Philips Studio in London near Marble Arch.
 The session personnel included guitarist Big Jim Sullivan and drummer Bobby Graham.
 Springfield still lacked an English lyric to record, but Springfield's friend Vicki Wickham, the producer of Ready Steady Go!, wrote the required English lyric with her own friend Simon Napier-Bell, manager of the Yardbirds.
 Neither Wickham nor Napier-Bell had any discernible experience as songwriters.
 According to Napier-Bell, he and Wickham were dining out when she mentioned to him that Springfield hoped to get an English lyric for Donaggio's song, and the two light-heartedly took up the challenge of writing the lyric themselves: "We went back to [Wickham]'s flat and started working on it.
 We wanted to go to a trendy disco so we had about an hour to write it.
 We wrote the chorus and then we wrote the verse in a taxi to wherever we were going."